knowler/knowler.dev/content/pages/accessibility.md

 ## Issues

 I’ve done my best with ensuring sufficient WCAG 2.1 AA contrast so far.
 I’m worried that the content link contrast might not be enough.
-As well, I haven’t been able to give the focus styles as much attention as they deserve, so they are the browser defaults for now.

 ## Feedback